qiancheng0/qiancheng0.github.io/_pages/cv.md

 Academic
 ======
-* GPA: 3.89 / 4.00.
+* **GPA**: 3.89 / 4.00.
-* Selected Courses of A & A+: Linear Algebra, Introduction to Complex Analysis, Foundation of Object-Oriented Programming, Software Engineering, Introduction to Artificial Intelligence, Artificial Neural Networks, Fundamentals of Computer Graphics, A General Introduction to Economics, Writing and Communication.
+* Selected Courses of **A & A+**: Linear Algebra, Introduction to Complex Analysis, Foundation of Object-Oriented Programming, Software Engineering, Introduction to Artificial Intelligence, Artificial Neural Networks, Fundamentals of Computer Graphics, A General Introduction to Economics, Writing and Communication.
 * A member of THUNLP (THU Natural Language Processing Group), advised by Associate Professor Zhiyuan Liu.

 Research Interests